mt3443/reinforcement-learning/README.md

 python3 main.py medium enemies
 ```

-**Note: It takes a very long time to train on the large mazes (with and without enemies).
+**Note: It takes a very long time to train on the large environment without enemies.
 This has already been done and the results are shown below**

 ### Results